wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/logs/configuring_log4j_properties.md

     appender.log4j2Custom.layout.pattern = [%d] %5p {%c} - %m%ex%n
     ```

-5. The custom appender should be registered under the list of appenders in the `log4j2.properties` file as follows.
+5. The custom appender should be added to the list of registered appenders in the `log4j2.properties` file as shown below.

     ```properties
     appenders = log4j2Custom, ....